Warning! Some spoilers after Act V are left unmarked. Read at your own risk

 - One-Winged Angel: He sports one black wing after being resurrected by the Dark Lord as its servant.
 Then he invokes this trope and turns into a monster in his Raid.

 - Tall, Dark, and Handsome: Not really tall next to a Gon (or even a Yun), but he has dark hair and can be considered very handsome.

 - The Starscream: He tried to betray Jinsoyun in hopes of obtaining Mushin's Legacy for himself.
 He gets rewarded for his failure by being turned into a raven demon courtesy of Dark Chi.

 - Was Once a Man: Cracks across his body and face show that Dark Chi is doing something to him and his humanity.
 He becomes a demonic hybrid thanks to Jinsoyun accelerating his transformation.
 He returns back to normal after defeating his form, only to make a pact with the Demon Lord and transform to a monstrous raven.

 - Greater-Scope Villain: Not much is known yet about the Dark Lord, other than corrupting Mushin and Jinsoyun for his plans.

 - Brainwashed and Crazy: Most of their members are this, as they are ordinary citizens kidnapped and tortured until they break from the mental torture.

-- Apocalypse Cult: They have been responsible in summoning demons all around the continents, with their belief that they will be able to create a new world to their liking.
+- Apocalypse Cult: They have been responsible for summoning demons all around the continents, with their belief that they will be able to create a new world to their liking.

-- The Corruption: The cult have been experimenting ways in order to reach enlightenment, and have been responsible for many demonic invasions in Silverfrost Mountains, the Talus Dominion and Solak.
+- The Corruption: The cult has been experimenting with ways in order to reach enlightenment, and has been responsible for many demonic invasions in Silverfrost Mountains, the Talus Dominion, and Solak.